Coppice

 Enforcement latency next packet next packet pf tables are O(1) kernel lookups; no stale-ruleset window.

-Two VNET jails on a dedicated cubenet0 bridge + dedicated pf anchor with deny-by-default + explicit allow.
-Lab scripts: lab-setup-freebsd.sh + run-net-bench.sh.
-Full comparison + methodology at /appendix/ebpf-to-pf; broader ecosystem picture at /appendix/ebpf-on-freebsd.
+Two VNET jails on a dedicated coppicenet0 bridge + dedicated pf anchor with deny-by-default + explicit allow.
+Full methodology at /appendix/ebpf-to-pf; broader ecosystem picture at /appendix/ebpf-on-freebsd.

 Provenance

 All CubeSandbox claims resolve against a pinned commit (CubeSandbox/CubeAPI GitHub mirror, tag Apache-2.0-2025-09).
 All FreeBSD numbers come from JSON in benchmarks/results/; the scripts that produced them are in benchmarks/rigs/.
+Measurements are on honor — AMD Ryzen 9 5900HX, 32 GB DDR4, single NVMe, FreeBSD 15.0-RELEASE.
 Kernel patches live in patches/ with apply instructions, upstream-readiness audit, and inline annotated walk-throughs.
-Reading notes live under notes/ (not published).